Nick Webster: Coaching

 In the 2014 edition of the US Open Cup, Webster reprised his head coaching role and led the team against the LA Galaxy II (USL) in the 2nd round of the tournament.
 He also assisted Eric Wynalda and the Atlanta Silverbacks in their 5th round tie against the Colorado Rapids.
 A match that saw 5 red cards for the Silverbacks including that of Wynalda and his first assistant leaving Webster with 8 players.
 Webster designed a tactical plan with his remaining players and the Silverbacks ran out 2-1 winners for one of the most dramatic wins in the competition's long and storied history.

 On March 1, 2015, Webster won the United States Youth Soccer Association National Championships with CalSouth Boys' U17 beating Iowa in the final.

 In the fall of 2017 Webster was the volunteer men's assistant coach for Cal State Dominguez Hills as they won the CCAA Championship.

 Webster has coached numerous club teams in the Southern California region winning multiple league and tournament titles.

 In late 2018 Webster again teamed up with Eric Wynalda at the Las Vegas Lights FC in the United Soccer League working with the first team in how to win the mental game.
-He is continuing this work with Wynalda as they embark on their second season together.
-He is also teaming up once again with Cal FC as they look to qualify for the 2021 edition of the US Open Cup by reprising the Head Coaching role.
-The team will be competing for the USASA National Amateur Cup Final in Chicago on August 5.

-In the spring of 2020, Webster began coaching at UCSB and assisting with the women's Division 1 program under Head Coach, Paul Stumpf.
+In the spring of 2020, Webster began coaching at UCSB and assisting with the women's Division 1 program under Head Coach, Paul Stumpf and assisted with the Gaachos for two seasons.
+In 2023 he took over the boys' soccer program at Venice High School leading them to the Los Angeles City Finals in his first season.